-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2018 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2019 term.

 Class Sections: A class section is an organized course offered for credit, identified by discipline and number, meeting at a stated time or times in a classroom or similar setting, and not a subsection such as a laboratory or discussion session.
 Undergraduate class sections are defined as any sections in which at least one degree-seeking undergraduate student is enrolled for credit.
 Exclude distance learning classes and noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
 Exclude students in independent study, co-operative programs, internships, foreign language taped tutor sessions, practicums, and all students in one-on-one classes.
-Each class section should be counted only once and should not be duplicated because of course catalog cross-listings.

-Class Subsections: A class subsection includes any subsection of a course, such as laboratory, recitation, and discussion subsections that are supplementary in nature and are scheduled to meet separately from the lecture portion of the course.
+Each class Class Subsections: A class subsection includes any subsection of a course, such as laboratory, recitation, and discussion subsections that are supplementary in nature and are scheduled to meet separately from the lecture portion of the course.
 Undergraduate subsections are defined as any subsections of courses in which degree-seeking undergraduate students enrolled for credit.
-As above, exclude noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
-Each class subsection should be counted only once and should not be duplicated because of cross-listings.
+As above, exclude noncredit classes and individual instruction such as dissertation or thesis research, music Using the above definitions, please report for each of the following class-size intervals the number of